tkshnwesper/niec/markdown/public/wiki/The Simple Stuff.md

 A few basics to get you started here,

 * The captcha is case-sensitive.
- * In case you face a problem with the captcha answer being incorrect despite you typing the right answer, try reloading the page with the captcha and try again.
+ * In case you face a problem with the captcha answer being incorrect despite typing the right answer, try reloading the page with the captcha and try again.

 * Register
  * Create a new account so that you can participate on this website.